Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/06-fft2d_AIEvsHLS/AIE/README.md

 ./launch_hw_emu.sh -g
 ```

-The XSIM Waveform Viewer is launched.
-Drag and drop the signals into the viewer and click **Play** to start the emulation.
+The XSIM Waveform Viewer launches.
+Drag the signals into the viewer and click **Play** to start the emulation.
 Return to the terminal and wait for the Linux prompt to appear.
 In the XSIM Waveform Viewer, you see the signals you added to the waveform adjusting over the execution of the design.
-When done, hit the pause button and close the window to end the emulation.
+When done, click Pause and close the window to end the emulation.

 The following figure shows a waveform view of the 32x64 - 1x design.